MS Lord Selkirk II

 With the construction of new road access to more communities on the lake and increased access to air travel, the need for the freight and passenger service declined and a focus was put on using the vessel for excursions and vacations by the early 1970s.
 She was purchased by the Manitoba provincial government in the early 1970s, and was operated by the government as part of Venture Manitoba Tours through the 1978 season.
 Idle for 1979 in Gull Harbour, she was purchased that year by a group of investors led by Harold Einarson and operated on the lake until through the 1982 season.
 In 1983, local Winnipeg businessmen Jim Gauthier and Bill Harris purchased the ship and refitted her running it until 1986, when she was purchased by Dr. Joseph Slogan of Selkirk, who operated the ship through the 1990 navigation season on the Red River.
 It was originally intended to run the ship for the 1991 season, and extensive engineering and mechanical work took place through the winter of 1990/91, but the vessel was idled after a decision was made to run the other two competing river excursion companies - Paddlewheel Riverboats and River Rouge Tours - as a joint venture for 1991 in the face of declining passenger traffic, and to idle the Lord Selkirk II for the season.
 She never sailed again.

 The ship, rusted and broken, has been docked at the end of a slough in Selkirk, Manitoba since being retired in October 1990.
 In July 2010 the ship was sold for scrap to an international.
 On June 19, 2012 the ship caught fire and is a total loss.
 Arson is suspected.

-A lifeboat and an anchor will be salvaged and put into the Marine Museum of Manitoba, which is about a block away from the MS Lord Selkirk II's final resting place.
-As of 2020 the lifeboat and anchor are all that remain of MS Lord Selkirk II.
+A lifeboat and anchor were salvaged and put into the Marine Museum of Manitoba, which is about a block away from the MS Lord Selkirk II's final resting place.
+As of 2020, the lifeboat and anchor are all that remain of MS Lord Selkirk II.